edgarpf/aws-csaa-tips/README.md

 - You can launch EC2 instances in a placement group, which determines how instances are placed on underlying hardware.

+- Pending, rebooting and running are valid EC2 Lifecycle states.

 - In cases where your EC2 instance cannot access the Internet, you usually have to check two things:

   * Does it have an EIP or public IP address?